MA in English

 You must hold an honours degree to study for our MA in English course.
 Your degree need not be in English but you must have the basic skills expected of a graduate in that area.
 The first module brings you up to date with the latest ideas and approaches in English but does not offer remedial undergraduate training for those who have an inappropriate bachelors degree or inadequate experience.
 To get an idea of whether the level of work involved and the approach taken on this MA is appropriate for you, you are advised to read some sections of material from the set books list for MA English part 1 (A815).
-In particular, we would suggest that you read the introductions to The Handbook to Literary Research and Intertextuality.
+In particular, we would suggest that you read the introduction to The Handbook to Literary Research.
 Chapter 2 of The Handbook also provides you with an indication of the skills you will need to be ready to develop in order to complete the MA.
 Other chapters of The Handbook give you an idea of some of the approaches to literary research with which you will have opportunities to engage on the MA.

 Before you enter the degree you must be able to:

 - write clear, concise, grammatically correct and accurately spelt prose

 - read large quantities of text quickly, accurately and critically

 - classify evidence precisely and assess its value and reliability